Polkadot-Blockchain-Academy/pba-content/syllabus/5-FRAME/5-FRAME_Extras/FRAME-Deep-Dive-Slides.md

 - implements all of the runtime APIs as functions.
 - `type System`, `type SimplePallet`.
 - `AllPalletsWithSystem` etc.
   - and recall that all pallets implement things like `Hooks`, `OnInitialize`, and all of these traits are tuple-able.
-- enum Call
+- enum `RuntimeCall`
-- enum `Event`, `GenesisConfig`, etc. but we don't have them here.
+- enum `RuntimeEvent`, `GenesisConfig`, etc. but we don't have them here.

 ---

-## 4. Executive
+## Executive

 - This part is somewhat optional to know in advance, but I want you to re-visit it in a week and then understand it all.